 My name is Theresa Jasko and I am currently the President of Leonie’s Longing.
-In college I studied Anthropology and Archaeology and I currently do administrative work for my Diocese.
+In college I studied Anthropology and Archaeology and I currently do super secret work for the government (ha!).
 My previous jobs have included working in film as a Production Manager, doing constituent relations for a State Senator, helping manage the office of a web hosting company and being a cashier at a thrift store.
 I spent quite awhile discerning religious life and I entered a community for a time.
 Transitioning back to lay life was very difficult for me and I looked everywhere for resources and support.
 As I prayed and asked God to help me during this time, I came to realize that He was asking me to help others who were experiencing the same situation.
 Thus Leonie’s Longing was born.
 I pray that you find it helpful.

 Vice President, Graphic Design & Promotions: Erin